Introduction

 Definitions

-- Service: The Trakyo platform, tracking scripts, APIs, and related services
+- The Trakyo platform, tracking technologies, APIs, and related services

-- Customer: Content creators, marketers, or businesses using Trakyo to track conversions
+- Content creators, marketers, or businesses using Trakyo to track conversions

-- End User: Individuals who interact with Customer content and are tracked through our Service
+- Individuals who interact with Customer content and are tracked through our Service

-- Personal Data: Information that can be used to identify an individual
+- Information that can be used to identify an individual

-- Tracking Technologies: Cookies, browser fingerprinting, and similar technologies
+- Cookies, device recognition methods, and similar technologies

 Information We Collect